 Whole Berry Cranberry Sauce

-In a medium saucepan over medium-high heat, combine the juice, sugar, honey, lemon zest, and salt.
+- In a medium saucepan over medium-high heat, combine the juice, sugar, honey, lemon zest, and salt.
 Bring to a boil, stirring frequently.

-Add the cranberries to the saucepan and return the mixture to a boil.
+- Add the cranberries to the saucepan and return the mixture to a boil.
 Reduce the heat to medium and cook, stirring often, until the cranberries begin to split and break down but still retain some shape, about 10 minutes.

-Remove from the heat and serve warm, cool to room temperature, or cover and stash it in the fridge for up to 3 days.
+- Remove from the heat and serve warm, cool to room temperature, or cover and stash it in the fridge for up to 3 days.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

-A vibrant ruby red cranberry sauce that is as delicious as it looks.
+This cranberry sauce with whole berries is a vibrant ruby red cranberry sauce that is as delicious as it looks.
 Mixing honey and sugar gave it a subtle sweet flavor that was just enough for the tart cranberries and the lemon zest added a lovely citrus punch adding depth of flavor.

 A great whole berry cranberry sauce, easy to make and tasty.
-I made it with frozen cranberries and it elevated our turkey sandwiches.
+I made it with frozen cranberries and it elevated our hot turkey sandwiches.
 We’ve earmarked this recipe for our Thanksgiving table.
 (Next to the obligatory canned shaped stuff).

-This is an easy and delicious way to make cranberry sauce.
+This is an easy and delicious way to make whole berry cranberry sauce.
 I have never made it with cranberry juice before and I have been missing out!
 This would be incredibly easy to make and save for any holiday gathering.

 I followed the instructions exactly and everything was perfect.
 After the final 10 minutes the cranberries had popped and the sauce was a chunky thick consistency.
 I had a little under 2 1/4 cups and I made a mock Thanksgiving dinner with just turkey and some green veg to accompany this.